Fireworks and bonfires

 Firework frighten animals

-For advice on what to do to protect and help your pet when fireworks are being let off see the information on fireworks on the RSPCA's website.
+Fireworks on the RSPCA's website gives advice on what to do to protect and help your pet when fireworks are being let off.

 Read more on fireworks:

-Before lighting a bonfire, whether it's to get rid of garden waste or part of a celebration, such a Bonfire night, why not find out how to do it safely.
-Remember bonfires may upset you neighbours for more information see garden bonfires: the rules on GOV.UK.
+Garden bonfires: the rules on GOV.UK gives advice before lighting a bonfire, whether it's to get rid of garden waste or part of a celebration, such a Bonfire night, why not find out how to do it safely.
+Remember bonfires may upset you neighbours.

 Guidance for community bonfires and fireworks